 Traumatic injury remains a major cause of death and disability in all age groups.
 It is clear that prompt recognition of life-threatening injury and appropriate early management can significantly improve outcomes following trauma.
 The American College of Surgeons (ACS) Advanced Trauma Life Support (ATLS) course provides a structure in which the participant will learn to identify injuries associated with major trauma as well as the management skills required for timely management of traumatic injury.
 The course format includes both didactic and practical sessions.
-This 2 day course is for practicing physicians and physician extenders.
-Please call (716) 898-3962 for more information.
+These courses are for practicing physicians and Advanced Practice Providers.
+For more information email LStoos@ecmc.edu

 This is an advanced course designed for the Registered Nurse interested in increasing his/her knowledge in the management of the multiple trauma patient.
 The ATCN course is taught concurrently with the American College of Surgeons (ACS) Advanced Trauma Life Support (ATLS) course.
 The nurse participants audit the ATLS lectures and will then separate from the physician group to participate in ATCN skill stations and testing.
-For additional information, please call (716) 898-3962.
+For more information, email LStoos@ecmc.edu

 A death from uncontrolled bleeding may be a death that can be prevented.
 Most cases of serious bleeding are due to common accidents in and around the home, at work, or from motor vehicle crashes.
 A victim can bleed to death much faster than trained emergency medical services (EMS) personnel can arrive to treat them.
 A person nearby that individual may be the ONLY one who can make the difference between life and death.